septadev/SEPTA-iOS-beta/README.md

  * Fast method) Get a copy of the latest database from: http://www3.septa.org/hackathon/iOS/SEPTA.sqlite.gz

-Then copy SEPTA.sqlite into the database/ directory in the repository
+Then copy SEPTA.sqlite into the database/ directory in the repository.
+(Note: you might need to create the database directory first.)

 -OR-